 An engine equipped for gasoline and natural gas or propane has a regular gasoline carburetor with a gas mixer mounted on the horn of the carburetor.
 The carburetor throttle serves both fuels.
 Each fuel has a separate shutoff solenoid valve.
-The position of the fuel selector switch (mounted at the base of the carburetor) determines which solenoid valve will open for operation.
+The position of the fuel selector switch on the control panel determines which solenoid valve will open for operation.

 An engine equipped for natural gas and propane has a gas mixer that serves both fuels.
-Each fuel has a separate shutoff solenoid valve and either and a manual fuel selector switch or a fuel pressure switch for automatic fuel changeover.
-(While the engine is running, the gas pressure switch causes the natural gas solenoid valve to close and the propane solenoid valve to open when natural gas pressure is lost, without stopping the engine.
+Each fuel has a separate shutoff solenoid valve.
+If the control panel is equipped with a fuel selector switch, the position of the switch determines which solenoid valve will open for operation.
+If the control panel is not equipped with a fuel selector switch, fuel changeover occurs automatically.
+(While the engine is running, a gas pressure switch causes the natural gas solenoid valve to close and the propane solenoid valve to open when natural gas pressure is lost, without stopping the engine.
 When natural gas pressure is restored, the natural gas solenoid valve opens and the propane solenoid valve closes.)